-Sintra is a town and municipality near Lisbon in Portugal, which is famous for at least six extraordinary, very different in style palaces and castles in Sintra, most of them with adjacent gardens.
+Sintra is a town near Lisbon in Portugal, famous for at least six extraordinary, very different in style palaces and castles, most of them with adjacent gardens.

 The Pena National Palace (Palácio da Pena) is a work of 19th century Romanticism, mixing Egyptian, Moorish, Gothic and Renaissance elements.